 You need to look and feel yourself so hair is best left up to you.
 Freshly styled hair can feel a little unnatural and what if your hairdresser styles you in a way you don’t feel reflects who you really are?
 If you’re a regular at the blow dry bar, go for your life.
 For everyone else, we know time is tight so just make sure that on the day hair is clean, neat & tidy.
 And if you use products, take them along to the session.
 You can always play around on arrival or switch up your looks during the shoot.

 If you have added colour, get that appointment booked in before your headshot session.
 If your roots need refreshing, book in to see your colourist.
 We cringe when clients say “I know my grey’s coming through but you can sort it out in Photoshop can’t you?”.
 Well, yes we can but it’s much easier if you can get your hair the way you want it before your session.
-Most photographers will offer a retouching service but some are better than others and hair is generally difficult to tidy up in post production.
+Most photographers will offer a retouching service but some are better than others and hair is generally difficult to tidy up in post-production.
 All those wispy hairs can take time to erase and some photographers may charge you.
-Often it’s easier, more natural and cheaper to get your hair as you want it before the shoot.
+Often it’s easier, more natural, and cheaper to get your hair as you want it before the shoot.

 Make-up should be considered, even if you don’t wear it.
-It can even out skin tone, reduce dark circles, add a healthy glow and reduce shine.
+It can even out skin tone, reduce dark circles, add a healthy glow, and reduce shine.
 You may feel confident doing your own make-up and that’s fine.
 But take a little extra time on the day of your shoot to get it right.
-We would also advice that you take your make-up bag along to the shoot so that you can refresh your look before stepping in front of the lens.
+We would also advise that you take your make-up bag along to the shoot so that you can refresh your look before stepping in front of the lens.

 If your photographer offers professional make-up before your headshot session it might be worth considering.
 We work with a number of make-up artists and they really do make such a massive difference.
 But make sure you check out their work first or ask to have a chat with them before the shoot.
 You want a make-up artist to bring out your best in a natural way, not in a ‘make-over’, ‘over-done’ type way.
-For a corporate portrait make-up needs to be polished and professional without being too unnatural or over the top.
+For a corporate portrait, make-up needs to be polished and professional without being too unnatural or over the top.
 If you do opt to go with a professional, we even suggest taking along your make-up bag so that you can discuss what you usually wear.

 Wishing you’d booked that appointment on the day of the shoot is too late.
 So we recommend that male clients get their hair cut (if needed) 4 or 5 days before the session.
-Be clean-shaven if that’s your look or well groomed if you’ve got some facial hair going on.
+Be clean-shaven if that’s your look or well-groomed if you’ve got some facial hair going on.
 Digital cameras show everything so pay attention to detail.

 If you have a beauty routine, fantastic.
 But if not, please drink lots of water.
-Men tend to opt against make-up on shoot day so you’re relying on your natural skin tone.
-Drinking water regularly in the days leading up to your shoot can brighten eyes, reduce dark circles and give a much brighter, clearer complexion.
+Men tend to opt against make-up on a shoot day so you’re relying on your natural skin tone.
+Drinking water regularly in the days leading up to your shoot can brighten eyes, reduce dark circles, and give a much brighter, clearer complexion.
 And if you do want make-up guys, go for it.
 You’d be amazed at the number of male clients who do opt for a light base or concealer for corporate portrait sessions.
 Not that you’d guess.
-The look just evens out skin tone, reduces redness or shine and gives a natural, healthy look.
+The look just evens out skin tone, reduces redness or shine, and gives a natural, healthy look.

 And don’t forget to SMILE